 For this Educator Spotlight, we look to our friends in Malaysia.
 One of the pioneers to introduce early childhood music in Malaysia, Yeoh Sheau long and her sister, Yeoh Sheau in, first brought Kindermusik to Malaysia in 1994.
 Kindermusik at SIM grew from two students in Yeoh Sheau in’s inaugural class to a program that today has 15 licensed educators teaching over 50 Kindermusik classes at 12 locations.
 Our interview today is with Yeoh Sheau long, lovingly know as Mrs. Teoh to her Kindermusik classes and described by her families as warm and cheerful, “like Cinderella’s fairy godmother.”
 It’s no wonder that Kindermusik International has recognized Kindermusik at SIM as a top program since 2003.
 We’re not sure how Yeoh Sheau long has time for her hobbies of reading, watching movies, and traveling, but we do know that you’re going to love getting to know this dynamic educator who has a heart of gold.

-It’s the viral video that made its rounds on Facebook and probably made you tear up a bit too.
+Remember this viral video?
 A mom sings a sad love song to her 10-month baby, and the baby’s eyes well up.
-Why does the baby have such an emotional reaction to the mother’s singing?
+Why would singing to your child spark such an emotional reaction.

 In her article featuring this viral video, psychologist Siu-Lan Tan theorizes that it has to do with the emotional contagion that causes human begins to “absorb and reflect the intense emotions of those around them.”
-Continue reading “No Matter What – Sing to Your Child”
+Continue reading “Why Singing to Your Child Every Day Is Vital”

 The Keeping Quilt is the heartwarming biography of four generations of the author’s own immigrant Jewish family and the unique quilt that wraps all of the generations together.